palmeida7/Project/README.md

 ___

 ## Code Snippets:
-### Main code to add a new entry into our database
+### Main code to add a new entry into the database
 ``` javascript
     function onSubmit(e) {
         e.preventDefault()